Hubertine Rose Éholie

-Career
+Biography

-Hubertine Rose Éholie was born in Burkina Faso, then part of the French colony of Ivory Coast, on 23 May 1934.
+Éholie was born on 23 May 1934, in Burkina Faso, then part of French Ivory Coast.
 She studied at the University of Poitiers and was awarded a higher education certificate in Mathematics, Physics, Chemistry in 1957 and a certificate of specialised studies in metallurgy, chemistry and physics in 1960. Éholie was awarded Doctor of Engineering Science degree in 1966 and a State Doctorate in 1971 by the University of Abidjan.

 Éholie taught at the Lycée classique d'Abidjan before a long career at the University of Abidjan.
 She began as a teaching assistant before becoming an assistant lecturer and lecturer in the Faculty of the Sciences.
 She became a senior lecturer, professor and then tenured professor Faculty of Sciences and Techniques.
 Her specialisms were in crystallography, electro-magnetics, glasses, the silver-arsenic-selenium system, semi-conductors and ternary compounds.
-She was elected a fellow of the Third World Academy of Sciences (now known as The World Academy of Sciences, TWAS), Sub-Saharan Africa Region in 1987 and is one of only 88 fellows elected from that region (as of 2017).
+She was elected a fellow of the Third World Academy of Sciences (now known as The World Academy of Sciences, TWAS), Sub-Saharan Africa Region in 1987 and was one of only 88 fellows elected from that region (as of 2017).
 She had retired by 2015.

-She wrote an article in 1988 for a Canadian International Development Agency and the Third World Academy of Sciences conference entitled "The role of women in the scientific and technological development of the third world: the case of Cote d'Ivoire".
-She is a critic of the gender gap of women in academia in the Ivory Coast, particularly in the sciences.
+Éholie wrote an article in 1988 for a Canadian International Development Agency and the Third World Academy of Sciences conference entitled "The role of women in the scientific and technological development of the third world: the case of Cote d'Ivoire".
+She was a critic of the gender gap of women in academia in the Ivory Coast, particularly in the sciences.

+Éholie died on 11 May 2019, aged 84, in the Ivory Coast.